-BARNS & ALLEYS AND HIDDEN SURPRISES (Children’s Tour)
+BARNS & ALLEYS AND HIDDEN SURPRISES New Tour

 This fun tour is full of surprises that kids (and adults) will love.
 This stroll will begin at Dog Gone Alley, one of Woodland’s two downtown alleys, weaving its way into hidden residential alleys.
-Children will discover some of Woodland’s seldom seen places, visit several barns and carriage houses from the horse and buggy days.
-Towering ancient Valley Oak trees and other specimen trees planted by families from bygone days will be discussed.
-Kids will investigate what’s on the other side of Woodland’s historic homes.
-The tour will end at Dingle School where light refreshments will be served.
-Dingle Elementary History Club students, dressed in Victorian clothing, will be there to teach other children how to play Victorian games such as rolling hoop, graces, marbles, etc. Indoors there will be Victorian board games, copies of historic photos of the school site, and a large timeline of the school’s history dating back to the 1800s when the original Oak Street School stood at the site.
+Strollers will discover some of Woodland’s seldom seen places and observe several barns and carriage houses from the horse and buggy days.
+Towering native valley oak trees and other specimen trees planted by families from bygone days will be discussed.

-9 AM Tour starts at corner of Dog Gone Alley and Second Street (just south of Main Street)
+10 AM Tour starts at corner of Second Street and Dog Gone Alley (just south of Main Street)

 Docent: Ken Trott

-Starting at Pendegast Street, which has been called Woodland’s “Bungalow Heaven”, this “educational” tour, led by Woodland architect, Chris Campbell, winds its way down Elm Street with charming Victorians and bungalows to a very historic school site that began with Oak Street School in 1889 and continues today as Dingle School, originally built in 1924 as Woodland Grammar School.
-There is a colorful mural on the new multipurpose building.
-The Dingle neighborhood features many fine examples of Bungalows from the 1910-20 period.
+This “educational” tour winds its way along Pendegast and Elm streets filled with charming bungalows from the early 1900s, lovingly restored by their owners, to a very historic school site that began with Oak Street School in 1889 and continues today as Dingle School, originally built in 1924 as Woodland Grammar School.
+There is a colorful mural on the multipurpose building.
+The Dingle neighborhood features many fine examples of bungalows from the 1910-20 period and Victorians.

-10 AM Tour starts at N/W corner of Pendegast & College streets
+10:30 AM Tour starts at N/W corner of Pendegast and College streets.

-10:30 AM Tour starts at S/E corner of Second & Lincoln streets
+11 AM Tour starts at N/W corner of First & Bush streets.

 Featuring Jack Din with childhood stories of his family’s Tai Lee Laundry

-10:00 AM tour starts at Downtown Heritage Plaza, Second and Main
+9:00 AM Tour starts at Downtown Heritage Plaza, Second and Main